-“And I really appreciated your help with the blackjack,” I said.
-“My precognition was giving me nothing.”
+"And I appreciated your help with the blackjack," I said.
+"My precognition gave me nothing."

-Davin leaned back in his seat and crossed his legs.
-“Sounds like your precognition is about as useless as my language skill.”
+Davin leaned back and crossed his legs.
+"Sounds like your precognition is as useless as my language skill."

 "It has its challenges, but it's produced some surprising results."